-The Distribution Reinvestment Plan ("DRP") was in place for both the interim distribution and final distribution for the year ended 30 June 2021.
-The Trust has continued to maintain an active DRP as a component of longer-term capital management and to allow unitholders flexibility in receiving their distribution entitlements.
+The Distribution Reinvestment Plan (DRP) was in place for both the interim and final distributions for the year ended 30 June 2022.
+The Trust has continued to maintain an active DRP as a component of longer term capital management and to allow unitholders flexibility in receiving their distribution entitlements.
 The DRP provides a measured and efficient means of accessing additional equity capital from existing eligible unitholders when required.